mgutz/nanoc3_blog/README.md

-# nanoc-blog
+# nanoc_blog

 This is a customized [nanoc3](http://nanoc.stoneship.org/) blog.
 Features:

 1. Uses SASS/HAML for markup.
-2. Uses the filesystem_combined datasource so a separate .yaml metadata file is not needed for each item.
+2. Uses the filesystem_combined datasource, so a separate .yaml metadata file is not needed for each item.
-3. Uses Blueprint CSS framework.
-3. Articles may be unpublished by setting `publish` to false at the top of the file:
-    ---
-    publish: false
-    ---
+3. Rolls/archives articles to front page.
+4. Generates tag pages.
+5. Minimalist styling.

 ## Installation

     % gem install rack mime-types nanoc3 haml

 ## Usage

 ### Adding Content

-1. Create a new file under content.
+Create a new file under content.
 The path to the file must begin with a date in the following format--YYYY/MM/DD.
 The front page uses this date information to select the newest posts.
-I suggest creating a YYYY subfolder to organize your posts.
+I suggest creating a YYYY subfolder to organize your posts:

     % mkdir 2010
     % cd 2010